The Agency Got the Instincts. You Got the PDF.

 I've run a lot of PM and product design interviews.
 Most optimise for hypotheticals: “What would you build?” or “How would you approach X?”

 They test theory in a frictionless world.
 Real product work isn't frictionless.
 It's messy.
 Constrained.
 Political.
-Full of trade-offs.
+Full of trade-offs something that becomes clear when you study how product development roles and responsibilities actually break down across a team.

 The strongest signal I've found is simpler.